Arlanthir/notes/games/ttrpg/DungeonsAndDragons.md

 - Round down any decimal numbers

+## Movement

+- Character speed is the number of feet they move per round (6 seconds).
+- Difficult terrain costs 1 additional speed per foot (e.g. swamp, rubble, ice).
+  - Other creatures count as difficult terrain
+  - You can only move through other creatures if they are friendly **or** 2 sizes smaller or larger than you
+  - You can't end your turn in another creature's space
+- Climbing, swimming and crawling also cost 1 additional speed per foot.
+  - Climbing slippery surfaces or swimming in rough water may need a successful athletics check.
+  - Stacks with difficult terrain: crawling 1 foot on difficult terrain costs 3 feet.
+- Long jump:
+  - Run 10 feet and cover *your Str in feet* in the air.
+The covered distance still counts as movement distance you have to spend.
+  - Without running 10 feet prior, you can only cover half the distance in the jump.
+  - If clearing obstacles, you must succeed a DC 10 *athletics* check.
+  - If landing in difficult terrain, you must succeed a DC 10 *acrobatics* check, otherwise you fall prone.
+- High jump:
+  - Run 10 feet and reach *3 + Str modifier* feet up.
+  - Without running 10 feet prior, you can only cover half the distance in the jump.
+- A falling creature takes 1d6 bludgeoning damage for every 10 feet it fell (max 20d6).
+It falls prone as long as it took damage.
+- Dropping to **prone** doesn't cost any movement
+- Standing up from **prone** costs half your movement speed.
+You can't stand up if you have 0 speed.

+If using a grid, typically each square represents 5 feet.
+- Diagonals can be counted as 5 feet; or
+- Alternating between 5 and 10 feet each

+Creature sizes:
+- Tiny occupies 2.5x2.5 feet
+- Small occupies 5x5 feet
+- Medium occupies 5x5 feet
+- Large occupies 10x10 feet
+- Huge occupies 15x15 feet
+- Gargantuan occupies 20x20 feet

+A creature can squeeze into a space one size smaller than it.
+- Movement costs 1 more in each such space.
+- Disadvantage or attack rolls and Dex saving throws.
+- Advantage on attack rolls against it.

+### Flying

+If a flying creature is knocked prone, has its speed reduced to 0 or otherwise immobilized, it falls.
+- Exception: if it has the ability to *hover* or if being held aloft by magic (e.g. **fly** spell).

 ## Combat

 When combat begins:
+1. **Determine surprise**: If one side is trying to be stealthy, compare their *stealth* checks to the other side's *passive wisdom*.
+Anyone who fails is *surprised* and cannot move, act or react in their first turn.
+2. **Establish positions**: Describe the scene in *theater of the mind* or place characters in a battle map.
-1. Roll initiative: Dexterity check to determine order of creatures' turns.
+3. **Roll initiative**: Dexterity check to determine order of creatures' turns.
+Tie breaks can be decided by:
+   - Players deciding between their ties
+   - DM deciding between monsters' ties
+   - DM deciding between player and monster ties
+   - Rolling a d20 tiebreaker

+Each round of combat lasts 6 seconds.

+Each turn, in any order:
+1. Move
+   - Move up to your character's speed, taking the [movement rules](#movement) into account
+   - You can break up movement in between the other actions in the turn, or between different attacks in the same action
+   - Moving
+2. Action (single)
+3. Bonus action (single)
+4. Free actions
+   - Communicate through brief sounds/gestures
+   - Interact with a single object or feature of the environment (open a door, draw your weapon)
+   - Some interactions may require a full action (e.g. opening a stuck door or turn a crank to lower a drawbridge)
+5. Reaction (single)
+   - Attack of opportunity
+   - Another reaction given by an abilitiy, spell, etc

 Attack action:
 1. Attack roll
    - Melee attack roll: d20 + proficiency bonus (if proficient with the weapon) + strength modifier
    - Ranged attack roll: d20 + proficiency bonus (if proficient with the weapon) + dexterity modifier
 2. Damage roll
    - Die indicated by the weapon + ability modifier (but not proficiency bonus).

-Movement, Actions, Bonus Actions?

 ## Magic